Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 about cybersecurity.

 No worries.
-I got you.
+Awnt Truth got you.

-Come over here and sit with
-Awnt Truth.
+So,
 Let’s make this make sense.

-Cybersecurity
-is protecting your digital life
+Cybersecurity is protecting your digital life

-the same way
-you protect your real one.
+the same way you protect your real one.

-You lock your door.
+You lock the door to your home.
 You check who is knocking.
 And you do not hand your keys
 to strangers.